snnbasar/UsefulThings/README.md

-"Some useful things i made"
+Some useful things i made